AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 ### Tree-Mapping and Future Enhancements

 We opted for Tree-Mapping for the XML file due to its ease of use and comprehensibility.
 This approach also facilitates additional features such as serialization back to DOM or XML, enabling the writing of modified XML files back to disk.
-Although this feature has not been implemented yet, it holds potential for future tasks such as checkpointing.

-[//]: # (TODO: Added Feature, please expand :&#41;)
+This may become useful when creating an XML writer in the next worksheet.

 ## Task 2: Linked-cell Algorithm ##